GoogleChrome/developer.chrome.com/site/en/docs/webstore/check-review/index.md

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/C4wpnEeMriI9YeDAMDIr.png", alt="The Chrome Web Store
 Status Tab", width="700", height="276" %}

-If you have been informed about a violation and you do not rectify your item will be taken down.
+If you have been informed about a violation and you do not rectify it, your item will be taken down.
 See [Violation enforcement][enforcement] for more details.

 {% Aside %}

-To request further clarification on the reasons for the takedown or appeal the decision, contact [Chrome Web Store Developer Support][cws-support].
+To request further clarification on the reasons for the takedown or to appeal the decision, contact [Chrome Web Store Developer Support][cws-support].
 For more examples and instructions on how you can remedy the problem check the [Troubleshooting guide][troubleshooting].